Documentation

 Can I use the Recon Agent on any domain or website?

 Only on systems you own or have been authorised to test.
-The legal confirmation step is mandatory β€” you are solely responsible for compliance.
+The legal confirmation step is mandatory, and you are solely responsible for compliance.
+Checking your own email, name, username, phone number or photo is different: those are your own details, not someone's infrastructure, so no authorisation is required.

 Why does the agent only scan top 1,000 ports by default?